dancewithDianTong/CMOBO/README.md

 ## Overview

-CMOBO is designed to perform constrained multi-objective Bayesian optimization on several benchmark functions.
+CMOBOO is designed to perform constrained multi-objective Bayesian optimization on several benchmark functions.
 The repository includes implementations for both constrained experiments and non-constrained baseline comparisons.
 Detailed instructions, data files, and experiment notebooks are provided.

 ---